Heysel Plateau: Rural beginnings

-The Osseghem estate on the Heysel Plateau was first mentioned in the Early Middle Ages and may have been on the site of a former Roman villa.
+The Osseghem/Ossegem estate on the Heysel Plateau was first mentioned in the Early Middle Ages and may have been on the site of a former Roman villa.
 In 1152, a sale of the Hof van Ossegem by the heirs of Meinard van Brussel to Affligem Abbey is documented, which also included the old Church of Our Lady of Laeken.
-This church, whose origins date back to the 8th century, was located nearby, as was the Chapel of St. Anna with its miraculous spring, which attracted many pilgrims.
+This church, whose origins date back to the 8th century, was located nearby, as was the Chapel of St. Anne with its miraculous spring, which attracted many pilgrims.

 During the Ancien Régime, the Heysel Plateau was still largely owned by the Affligem fathers, and the area belonged to the parish of Laeken.
 At the height of the plateau were two other hamlets: Verregat and Osseghem.
-The latter was found just south of today's King Baudouin Stadium and gave its name to today's Osseghem Park, while Vleurgat was further north, near the Chaussée Romaine/Romeinse Steenweg, where the Vleurgat residential area is today.
+The latter was found just south of today's King Baudouin Stadium and gave its name to today's Osseghem Park, while Verregat was further north, near the Chaussée Romaine/Romeinse Steenweg, where the Verregat residential area is today.